akka/akka/akka-docs/rst/scala/logging.rst

 The log message may contain argument placeholders ``{}``, which will be substituted if the log level is enabled.
 Giving more arguments as there are placeholders results in a warning being appended to the log statement (i.e. on the same line with the same severity).
-You may pass a Java array as the only substitution argument to have its elements be treated individually:
+You may pass an array as the only substitution argument to have its elements be treated individually:

 .. includecode:: code/docs/event/LoggingDocSpec.scala#array